-- Safety: With play padding underneath, your playground turf doubles as a safety zone for your kiddos.
+- Safety: With play padding underneath, your playground turf doubles as a safety zone for your kids to play freely.

-- Eco-Friendly: Artificial grass is made of recycled materials and has a measurable, positive impact on the environment.
+- Eco-friendly: Artificial grass is made of eco-friendly materials and has a measurable, positive impact on the environment.
 It requires no watering to keep it lush year-round.

-- Looks Real: Playground turf also has the added benefit of looking like real grass.
+- Looks real: Playground turf also looks like real grass.

 Cons of Playground Turf